JackAdams/meteor-editable-text/README.md

 `placeholder="New post"` will be the placeholder on `input` or `textarea` elements

+`saveOnFocusout=false` will prevent a particular widget instance from saving the text being edited on a `focusout` event (the default is to save the text, which can be changed via `EditableText.saveOnFocusout`)

+`trustHTML=true` will make a particular widget instance rendered its text as HTML (default is `false`, which can be changed via `EditableText.trustHTML`)

 #### Transactions

 There is built-in support for the `babrahams:transactions` package, if you want everything to be undo/redo-able.
 To enable this: